spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-jitsi.md

 You may want to **limit the maximum video resolution**, to save up resources on both server and clients.

+## (Optional) Additional JVBs

+By default a single JVB is deployed on the same hosts as the matrix server.
+To the scale the JVBs and allow more conferences you may wish to provision additional JVB services on other hosts.

+There is a ansible role that can be run with the following tag:
+` ansible-playbook -i inventory/hosts --limit jvb_servers setup.yml --tags=setup-additional-jvb `

+This will provision a single JVB instance to that host which will then register itself with the prosody service and make itself available for jicofo to route conferences too.

 ## Apply changes